gchaib/test/README.md

 Two primary modules are created in the scope of this project.
 The first one creates an s3 bucket serving a static website while a cloudfront distribution is reponsible for making the website scalable and accessible worldwide.
 The other create the infrastructure of a docker container service in AWS.
 It uses fargate launch type, which provides easiness in deploy docker applications without worrying about hosts infrastructure.

+### Prerequisites

+This project requires the following:

+* docker >= 17.12.0-ce
+* terraform >= 0.11.3
+* awscli >= 1.14.36
+* python >= 2.7.13
+* AWS account.

 ## Getting Started

 First steps:

 - Clone this repository to your local machine.
 - Install the following: docker, awscli, terraform, and python.
-Make sure the versions is compatible with the ones describe the prequisites above.
+Make sure the versions is compatible with the ones describe in the prequisites above.
 - Configure aws-cli.
 Since this project uses a remove terrafor backend (s3) to store infrastructure state, this step is necessary.

 ```